davidgranstrom/scnvim/README.md

 ## Configuration

 The following variables are used to configure scnvim.
-This plugin should work out-of-the-box so it is not neccessary to set them if you are happy with the defaults.
+This plugin should work out-of-the-box so it is not necessary to set them if you are happy with the defaults.

 Run `:checkhealth` to diagnose common problems with your config.